 Dr. Kramskiy specializes in minimally invasive fluoroscopically guided diagnostic and therapeutic procedures of the spine, such as epidural steroid injections, facet joint injections and discography, as well as advanced interventional methods such as radiofrequency neuroablation, implanted intrathecal drug delivery systems and spinal cord stimulators.
 He is also skilled in electrophysiological diagnostic studies and botox injections for pain.

-Dr. Kramskiy earned his medical degree from Mount Sinai School of Medicine.
-He completed his neurology training at North Shore-Long Island Jewish Health System and a Pain and Palliative Care fellowship at Memorial Sloan-Kettering Cancer Center.
+After earning his medical degree from Mount Sinai School of Medicine, Dr. Kramskiy completed a neurology residency at North Shore-Long Island Jewish Health System and a Pain and Palliative Care fellowship at Memorial Sloan-Kettering Cancer Center.
 He then continued his training through the Tri-Institutional Pain Medicine fellowship at Weill Cornell Medical Center, Memorial Sloan-Kettering Cancer Center and Hospital for Special Surgery, where he served as a chief fellow.

 Andrew J. Faskowitz, Vladimir N. Kramskiy, Gavril W. Pasternak; Methadone-Induced Hypoglycemia; Cellular and Molecular Neurobiology, May 2013, Volume 33, Issue 4, pp 537-542